-- The individual who has identified the breach has occurred must notify the Data Protection Officer and complete the Data Breach Notification Form (Appendix 3 - Part A). - The Data Protection Officer will identify any steps that can be taken to contain the data breach, e.g., Changing passwords and will liaise with team members to action this. - They will establish whether any steps can be taken to recover any losses and limit the damage the breach could cause (e.g., physical recovery of equipment, back up to restore lost or damaged data) - Before deciding on the next course of action, the DDC will assess the risks associated with the data breach considering the following and complete Data Breach Notification Form (Appendix 3 - Part C): - O What type of data is involved? - o How sensitive is it? - If data has been lost/stolen, are there any protections in place such as encryption? - O What has happened to the data? - What could the data tell a third party about the individual? - o How many individuals' data have been affected by the breach? - O Whose data has been breached? - O What harm can come to those individuals?
+- 1a.
+The individual who has identified the breach has occurred must notify the DDC and complete Part A of the Data Breach Incident Form provided at Appendix 3.
+This must be submitted to the DDC. - 2.
+The DDC will identify any steps that can be taken to contain the data breach, e.g., Changing passwords and will liaise with team members to action this. - 3.
+The DDC will establish whether any steps can be taken to recover any losses and limit the damage the breach could cause (e.g., physical recovery of equipment, back up to restore lost or damaged data) - 4.
+Before deciding on the next course of action, the DDC will assess the risks associated with the data breach considering the following, which should be recorded in the Data Breach Notification form (Appendix 3 Part B): - a.
+What type of data is involved? - b.
+How sensitive is it? - c.
+If data has been lost/stolen, are there any protections in place such as encryption? - d.
+What has happened to the data? - e.
+What could the data tell a third party about the individual? - f.
+How many individuals' data have been affected by the breach?